mak8427/SRGAN/paper/paper.md

 ## Loss Functions

-Each loss term (see Table~\ref{tab:loss} in~\ref{app:components}) can be weighted independently, allowing users to balance spectral accuracy and perceptual realism.
+Each loss term can be weighted independently, allowing users to balance spectral accuracy and perceptual realism.
 Typical configurations combine L1, Perceptual, and Adversarial losses, optionally augmented by SAM and TV for multispectral consistency and smoothness.
 The overall objective is a weighted sum of these terms defined in the `Training.Losses ` section of the configuration.
-A detailed description of the internal training and validation metrics logged alongside these losses is given in ~\ref{tab:metrics}.
+The framework also logs a comprehensive set of training and validation metrics alongside these losses.

+In addition to classical adversarial, pixel, and perceptual losses, the framework supports a Wasserstein adversarial loss with optional R1 gradient penalty.
+When enabled, the adversarial component is replaced by the Wasserstein critic objective, while an auxiliary R1 term is added to the discriminator loss to enforce smoothness and stabilise training.
+This mode is especially effective for multispectral SR tasks where standard GAN losses may struggle with high-dynamic-range reflectance distributions.

 # Limitations